 We were greeted by the property owner’s furry family!

 Any of the mosses with capsules will aid in their ID.
 This was a Fissidens species.
-Additionally many can not be nailed down until you can get look at them under the microscopy.
+Additionally many can not be nailed down until you can get to look at them under the microscope.

 The more you know, the more you see and the more you see, the more you know